Thai protests cut tourist numbers, might spoil high season

 The protesters have their main base in the city's historic quarter, not far from the Grand Palace and the Temple of the Emerald Buddha.

-The Thai Hotels Association, which represents about 800 hotels, said 27 hotels surveyed in Bangkok had reported a total of about 25,000 rooms canceled for December.
+The Thai Hotels Association, which represents about 800 hotels, said 27 hotels surveyed in Bangkok had reported a total of about 25,000 rooms cancelled for December.

 Supawan Tanomkietipume, chairwoman of its marketing department, said hotels in Bangkok were seeing a 15 percent drop in occupancy compared with the same period last year.